hectorpal/translator-conformant/conformant-nd/README.md

+# First

+Build the Docker image as described in `../README.md`

-For running k1,k0 of Albore et al, ECAI 2010:
+# For running k1,k0 of Albore et al, ECAI 2010:

 ```
 . .env # for setting variables $TRANSLATOR_HOME and $LAMA